 The Milwaukee Brewers are the smallest market MLB team with a market size of 1,689,572 people.

-Despite their size, the Brewers boast a loyal fanbase and a competitive squad that has made the playoffs in each of the past four seasons.
+Despite their size, the Brewers boast a loyal fanbase and a competitive squad that has made the playoffs six times since 2018.

-While they may not have the same resources as a team like the L.A.
-Dodgers, the Brew Crew makes the most of what they have.
+While they may not have the same resources as a team like the Dodgers, the Brew Crew makes the most of what they have.
+And with young up-and-coming players like Joey Ortiz and Brice Turang, there’s hope for the future.

 2.)
 Kansas City Royals